Flo5929/XcodeTheme/README.md

 # 🎨 My Xcode theme - FiraCode and Sundell's Colors

 This repository contains the Xcode theme that I use.
-It's based on [John Sundell's theme](https://github.com/JohnSundell/XcodeTheme), but uses the awesome [FiraCode font](https://github.com/tonsky/FiraCode).
+Fork from [Julien Quéré's theme](https://github.com/jlnquere/XcodeTheme), it's based on [John Sundell's theme](https://github.com/JohnSundell/XcodeTheme), but uses the awesome [FiraCode font](https://github.com/tonsky/FiraCode).

 Feel free to use it or modify it to your liking 👍